gitkraken/git-integration-for-jira-cloud-docs/git-integration-for-jira-cloud/working-with-ssh-keys-gij-cloud.md

 ---

-title: Working with SSH keys
+title: "Working with SSH keys"
-description: How to generate and configure SSH keys for Git Integration for Jira Cloud
+description: "How to generate and configure SSH keys for Git Integration for Jira Cloud"
+product: "Git Integration for Jira Cloud"
+feature: "Working with SSH keys"
+content_type: "security"
+audience: "all"
+plan_required: "all"
+deployment: "Jira Cloud"
+git_host_support: []
+role_required: "all"
+version_required: "all"
+status: "GA"
+last_verified: "2026-03"
+tags: ["Git Integration for Jira Cloud", "Jira Cloud", "security"]
 taxonomy:
     category: git-integration-for-jira-cloud
 ---
+<kbd>Last updated: March 2026</kbd>

 SSH keys provide a secure connection with the remote git host.
 Git Integration for Jira uses one set of keys for accessing all configured repositories.